Welcome to the Ministry!

 Jennifer Keishin Armstrong, Minister of Enlightened Analysis and Heartfelt Recommendations

 Jennifer Keishin Armstrong's writing takes readers behind the scenes of major moments in pop culture history and examines the lasting impact that our favorite TV shows, music, and movies have on our society and psyches.
-She investigates why pop culture matters deeply, from The Mary Tyler Moore Show and Seinfeld, to Sex and the City and Mean Girls, to Beyoncé, Taylor, and Barbie.
+She investigates why pop culture matters deeply, from The Mary Tyler Moore Show and Seinfeld, to Sex and the City and Mean Girls, to Beyoncé, Taylor, Chappell, Sabrina, and Barbie.
 Her nine books include the New York Times bestseller Seinfeldia, When Women Invented Television, So Fetch, and the forthcoming Parks and Rec.
-Her favorite recent pieces include a contemplation of Britney Spears' head-shaving as a radical spiritual act and an argument for more death on TV.
-She's currently rewatching Six Feet Under, loves Cowboy Carter, recently fell in love with the band Nicotine Dolls through their covers on Instagram, and is more Midnights than Tortured Poets.
+Her favorite recent pieces here include an examination of why Nicole Kidman and other midlife actresses are currently killing it on TV and an ode to the pop culture that tells the truth about love.
+She's currently obsessed with Severance, counts the emergence of Chappell Roan as a major life event, recently fell in love with the band Nicotine Dolls through their covers on Instagram, and can do it with a broken heart.

 Saul Austerlitz, Minister of Dumb Comedy and Smart Politics

-Saul Austerlitz is the author of six books, including Kind of a Big Deal: How Anchorman Stayed Classy and Became the Most Iconic Comedy of the Twenty-FIrst Century, which was selected by New York magazine as the best comedy book of 2023, and Generation Friends: An Inside Look at the Show That Defined a Television Era.
-His favorite recent story he’s worked on was about the Apple commercial “1984.”
+Saul Austerlitz is the author of six books, including Kind of a Big Deal: How Anchorman Stayed Classy and Became the Most Iconic Comedy of the Twenty-First Century, which was selected by New York magazine as the best comedy book of 2023, and Generation Friends: An Inside Look at the Show That Defined a Television Era.
 He has been accused by his children of “liking nine-hour Ukrainian movies,” which…fair.
-Recent favorites include We Are Lady Parts, the Max docuseries One South, Nuri Bilge Ceylan’s About Dry Grasses, and Kevin Baker’s book about baseball, The New York Game.
+His favorite recent Ministry stories include interviews with Emily Nussbaum about reality television and Richard Kind about political canvassing, and how a little-seen HBO series predicted a second Trump term.

 Erin Carlson, Minister of Lowbrow Phenomena

 Erin Carlson is a journalist and author of nonfiction books about movies and the people who make them.
-They include the USA Today-bestseller No Crying in Baseball, Queen Meryl and I'll Have What She's Having.
+They include the USA Today bestseller No Crying in Baseball as well as Queen Meryl and I'll Have What She's Having.
 Her work appears in outlets such as Vanity Fair, The Cut, The Los Angeles Times, The Hollywood Reporter and her personal newsletter, You've Got Mail, which she named after her favorite movie.
-She's currently watching The Bear and Bridgerton.
+Her favorite Ministry posts include a dishy interview with Aline Brosh McKenna and a list of essential romantic comedies.

 Thea Glassman, Minister of Cozy Nostalgia